 SDG Bergen Science Advice is part of a strategic initiative by the University of Bergen to create innovative channels for scientific advice.

-As part of the SDG Bergen initiative, SDG Bergen Science Advice (SDG BSA) has been established to address and develop the science-policy interface.
-SDG Bergen Science Advice's Academic Director is Professor Edvard Hviding.
+As part of the SDG Bergen initiative, SDG Bergen Science Advice (SDG BSA) has been established to address and develop the science-policy nexus.
+SDG Bergen Science Advice's Scientific Director is Professor Edvard Hviding.
 The group includes prominent researchers and senior advisers in communication and international cooperation.
-The premise for SDG BSA is a common ground between the UN system, diplomatic missions and the university sector to be involved in global sustainability.
+The premise for SDG BSA is a common ground between the UN system, diplomatic missions, national authorities and the university sector to be involved in global sustainability.
 SDG BSA reports to the SDG Bergen Steering Group.

 In June 2017, the University of Bergen (UiB) held several meetings with parties in the United Nations (UN) system on the sidelines of the Ocean Conference.
+During the conference, the university entered into several voluntary commitments with partner institutions.
 This prepared the ground for a direct link to the Norwegian Mission to the UN to develop dialogues for research-based advice and to explore more general channels for science diplomacy connected with the UN's work towards the Sustainable Development Goals (SDGs).

 In July 2018, representing the National Committee for the 2030 Agenda, the University of Bergen was the first academic institution to be part of the official Norwegian delegation to the high-level political forum (HLPF) at the UN.
 As part of this, the university contributed with briefs and speeches during HLPF.
 In December 2018, UiB and SDG Bergen co-hosted the official Norwegian side event at COP24 in Katowice, along with Norway's Ministry of Foreign Affairs, the Bjerknes Centre for Climate Research, and the University of the South Pacific.